Federico Illanes

-Federico Arturo Illanes (born 29 June 1994) is an Argentine footballer who plays as a defensive midfielder for Peruvian Primera División club Alianza Atlético on loan from Chilean club Rangers de Talca.
+Federico Arturo Illanes (born 29 June 1994) is an Argentine footballer who plays as a defensive midfielder for Peruvian Primera División club Alianza Atlético.

 Club career

 Born in San Martín, Mendoza, Argentina, Illanes is a product of both Lanús and Godoy Cruz.
 In 2016, he switched to San Martín de Mendoza and was loaned to Independiente de Neuquén in 2017.

 In 2018–19, Illanes played for Juventud Unida Universitario from San Luis.

 In the second half of 2019, he moved to Mexico and had stints with Veracruz, Cafetaleros de Chiapas and Cancún.

 In 2020, Illanes returned to Argentina and signed with Deportivo Maipú, with whom he got promotion to the Primera B Nacional.
 In 2021, he was loaned out to Chilean club Rangers de Talca on a one-year deal with an option to buy.
 The next year, he renewed with Rangers for four years.
 In 2024, he moved to Peru and joined on loan to Alianza Atlético in the top division.